Best medieval name encountered so far in today’s reading: Gilbertus Vniuersalis (Gilbert the Universal).

 In addition to my curatorial duties, I am also concurrent associate professor in Notre Dame's Medieval Institute.
 I teach courses in Latin Paleography, Western Codicology, Medieval Latin, and Greek Paleography for graduate students and advanced undergraduates, and advise students on a variety of topics.

-In 2017, I became the first director of the American Academy in Rome's Winter School in Latin Paleography and Codicology, in collaboration of the University of Notre Dame's Rome Global Gateway and the Biblioteca Apostolica Vaticana.
-A select group of participants studies with me in Rome, Italy and Vatican City in a two-week intensive course on pre-Gothic and Gothic scripts and manuscripts (c.
+In 2017, I became the first director of Notre Dame’s Winter School in Latin Paleography and Codicology held at the University of Notre Dame's Rome Global Gateway in collaboration and the Biblioteca Apostolica Vaticana.
+A select group of participants studies with me in Rome, Italy and Vatican City during a two-week intensive course on pre-Gothic and Gothic scripts and manuscripts (c.
 1150-1500).
-The Winter School will meet every two years beginning in January, 2018.
+The Winter School meets every two years (The 2018 Winter School was held at the American Academy in Rome).

 The Ohio State University, Columbus, Ohio